Cloud service FAQ

 What is the archive data?

-The data generated by Wazuh is archive in an AWS S3 bucket for long-term storage purposes.
-Unlike the indexed data, this archive data is not searchable or analyzable.
-It simply consists of a collection of compressed files.
-For more information, please see the Archive data section.
+Wazuh archives data in an AWS S3 bucket for long‑term storage.
+Unlike indexed data, archive data is not searchable or analyzable.
+It consists of compressed files.
+For more information, see the Archive data section.

 What happens if the tier limit is reached?